Is Inert Gas Protection Necessary When Brazing Ceramics?

 What are the Key Challenges in Achieving High-Quality Ceramic Brazing?

 Why is the use of an inert atmosphere so crucial for brazing ceramics effectively?
-What specific advantages does it confer in the overall process for superior results
+What specific advantages does it confer in the overall process for superior results?

 How Does Inert Gas Atmosphere Affect Brazing Quality, Performance, and Joint Reliability?